BIC Meeting Overshadowed By Scottish Independence Debate

 It is expected that Tánaiste Eamon Gilmore and Deputy Prime Minister Nick Clegg will sign a Memorandum of Understanding for closer cooperation on consular support and international crises.

-Voir aussi : Alba: Boost For Gaelic Education par Celtic LeagueThe Celtic League opposes the BIC, because of its exclusion of Breizh (Brittany) and inclusion of England, and favours a solely Celtic formal association instead.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeagueThe Celtic League opposes the BIC, because of its exclusion of Breizh (Brittany) and inclusion of England, and favours a solely Celtic formal association instead.

 For comment or clarification on this news item in the first instance contact: